-It seems unbelievable, but people started to think about the blockchain as a new era of the internet back in 1991.
-W.Scott Stornetta and Stuart Haber imagined of the technology what people call it as blockchain today.
-They initiated with working on cryptographically secured blocks in a chain that no one could tamper with timestamps.
+It seems unbelievable, but people started to think about the blockchain as a new internet era back in 1991.
+W.Scott Stornetta and Stuart Haber imagined the technology that people call blockchain today.
+They initiated working on cryptographically secured blocks in a chain that no one could tamper with timestamps.

-These guys upgraded the system and incorporated Merkle trees to enhance efficiency and enable the collection of various documents on the single block.
-But the technology started to gain importance in 2008 when an unknown person or group named by Satoshi Nakamoto introduced the blockchain again.
+These guys upgraded the system and incorporated Merkle trees to enhance efficiency and collect various documents on a single block.
+But the technology started to gain importance in 2008 when an unknown person or group named Satoshi Nakamoto introduced the blockchain again.

-Satoshi published a whitepaper titled as “Bitcoin: a peer-to-peer electronic cash system.”
-The document defines how to create a secure and transparent digital currency without the involvement of a central entity or bank.
+Satoshi published a whitepaper titled “Bitcoin: a peer-to-peer electronic cash system.”
+The document defines how to create a secure and transparent digital currency without a central entity or bank’s involvement.

-Since then, developers started to build a new peer-to-peer currency that does not involve central entities.
-The world’s first cryptocurrency exchange, Bitcoin Market was set up in 2010 and the Bitcoin Pizza Guy, Lazlo Hanyecz made the first real payment in BTC.
+Since then, developers have started to build a new peer-to-peer currency that does not involve central entities.
+The world’s first cryptocurrency exchange, Bitcoin Market, was set up in 2010 and the Bitcoin Pizza Guy, Lazlo Hanyecz, made the first real payment in BTC.